 Pop-Ups Can Feel Free to Pop Off

 Back down to Earth, and an annoying technique that comes off often.
 Sometimes when browsing a website a pop-up ad may launch and block you from seeing the content underneath.
 Their purpose is to advertise to the viewer or to capture their email address so they can send more content.
-Yet, their are programs designed to block these types of ads.
+Yet, their are programs designed to block these types of ad campaigns.

 This goes over about as well as flying drones into a traffic jam, and Google knows it.